xcitech/xcitech.github.io/_posts/2016-12-14-airline-delay1.md

 ## Exploring Historical flight delays

-The best measure for on-time performance of a flight is the difference in minutes between scheduled and actual arrival time.
+A good measure for on-time performance of a flight is the difference in minutes between scheduled and actual arrival time.
 The dataset contains this information in the ARR_DELAY feature, and early arrivals show negative numbers.
 I started by visualizing the arrival delays for the top ten airlines, sorted by the number of scheduled flights in our dataset.

 ![Flight Paths][violin_plot]